 The particularity of the Alsatian vineyard is its cold and dry climate as well as its unique terroir which allows for example to harvest the grapes later than in other vineyards.
 This method brings freshness and vibrancy to the wine.

-Alsace Grand Cru: only 4 grape varieties are authorised for the Grands Crus d'Alsace.
-Riesling, Muscat, Pinot gris and gewurztraminer.
+Alsace Grand Cru Only 4 grape varieties are authorized for the Grands Crus of Alsace.
+Riesling, Muscat, Pinot Gris and Gewurztraminer.

-Pinot Blanc: freshness and suppleness are two words that define this grape variety.
+Pinot Blanc freshness and suppleness are two words that define this grape variety.
 This grape variety makes it possible to produce balanced, tender and delicate wines.

 We advise you to drink with your aperitif a Muscat d'Alsace or a Crémant to tickle your palate with bubbles.
-If the dish is made with meat, we recommend that you serve your meats with a Pinot Noir or Gris.
-If you have chosen to offer fish, a Riesling or Sylvaner from Alsace will be more suitable.
-To finish off your meal in style, late harvest wines or Gewurztraminer will go perfectly with your desserts.
+If the dish is meat-based, we recommend that you accompany your meat with a Pinot Noir or Gris.
+If you have chosen to offer fish, a Riesling or a Sylvaner d'Alsace will be more suitable.
+To finish your meal in beauty, Late Harvest wines or Gewurztraminer will go perfectly with your desserts.